kauansb/Django/README.md

-# Web-python
- projetos web com Django
+# Web projects with django